 How to handle taxes?

 Unlike employees, independent contractors pay their own taxes.
-The contractor provides the hiring company with a W-9 form (similar to the W-4 form that employees fill out) and at the end of the year, the hiring company generates and sends a 1099-NEC form (formerly known as a 1099-MISC form) to the contractor to file with their taxes.
+The contractor provides the hiring company with a W-9 form (similar to the W-4 form for payroll wages that employees fill out) or a W-8 form and at the end of the year, the hiring company generates and sends a 1099-NEC form (formerly known as a 1099-MISC form) to the contractor to file with their taxes.

-While the process is simple, it’s important that the information on the W-9 form is accurate and that the contractor is appropriately classified.
-Mistakes, like having an incorrect taxpayer identification number, can lead to backup withholding which requires the hiring company to set aside income tax on wages paid to that contractor.
+While the process is simple, it’s important that the information on the form W-9 or W-8 is accurate and that the contractor is appropriately classified.
+Mistakes, like having an incorrect taxpayer identification number (TIN), can lead to backup withholding which requires the hiring company to set aside income tax on payments to that contractor.
 Misclassification can also be costly, so be sure to check the IRS guidelines before making any hiring decisions.

 How many contractors do you plan to hire?